softark/creole/README.md

     return $purifier->purify($input);
 };

-// Or, if you are Yii 2 user
+// Or, if you are using Yii 2
 $parser->rawHtmlFilter = function($input) {
     return \yii\helpers\HtmlPurifier::process($input);
 };